btframework/WiFiBleConfig/README.md

 **IDE**: Visual Studio Code + Arduio plugin + Arduino ESP-IDF 2.0.7
 Android Studio 2022.1.1 Patch 1

+This project was developed by [me](https://www.facebook.com/marina.petrichenko.1)

+Should you have any question you can contact us directly at marina@btframework.com

 **Please, do not forget to visit [Wireless Communication Library](https://www.btframework.com) site**